*This post was created from a video I did on my Facebook page. You can watch the video here, too, if you’d like.

 Fill the rest with Fractionated Coconut Oil.
 Apply over this blend over your heart, shoulders, and/or inside of your wrists.

-Be sure to breathe in this combination whenever you use it, whether it’s diffusing or in that roller bottle.
+Be sure to breathe in this combination, whether diffusing or in that roller bottle, whenever you use it.

 Watch how you’re open to new ideas and adventures.
 Use it to help release the sadness and bring joy, fun, and playfulness into your life, as well as a new normal that serves yourself and your kids well.